v-jush/azure-docs/articles/iot-edge/quickstart.md

 # Quickstart: Deploy your first IoT Edge module from the Azure portal to a Windows device

 In this quickstart, use the Azure IoT Edge cloud interface to deploy prebuilt code remotely to an IoT Edge device.
-To accomplish this task, first create and configure a Windows virtual machine to work as an IoT Edge device, then you can deploy a module to it.
+To accomplish this task, first follow [IoTCore quick start](https://docs.microsoft.com/en-us/windows/iot-core/tutorials/quickstarter/devicesetup) to set up a device with IoTCore 1809 release, then you can deploy IoTEdge onto it.

 In this quickstart you learn how to: